collindching/Data-Science-Journey/README.md

 Hoping to grow a lot this year in my data skills.
 My biggest hurdles will be maintaining a study routine alongside full-time work and managing fatigue.

-I'm track time in a spreadsheet to do an audit at the end of the year.
+I'm tracking time in a spreadsheet to do an audit at the end of the year.

 - **Time investment:**
     - Log 500 study and project hours in data science and SWE from February to December